cohml/sub-clf/README.md

 can scrape from each category is capped at 1000.
 Regardless, the characteristics of all newly scraped comments should approximate the original data set, given the sheer volume of comments `scrape` will retrieve.

-After scraping, some rows may contain data that is corrupt or otherwise invalid.
-To identify and drop all rows thus affected:

-    $ conda activate ./env
-    $ clean